-By adding more tools to your help desk, you can take the support experience once step further and issue proactive updates to customers, whenever you are trying to recover from a disaster.
+By adding more tools to your help desk, you can take the support experience once a step further and issue proactive updates to customers, whenever you are trying to recover from a disaster.
 Take a look at Slack’s uptime calendar, showing the current service levels and providing detailed breakdowns and updates about reported incidents:

 Additional benefits of automating IT service desks include:

 - Increased speed of execution.
-By creating an omnichannel support experience consisting of software, human teams and self-service portals, you can offer true 24/7 support without draining your budgets.
+By creating an omnichannel support experience consisting of software, human teams, and self-service portals, you can offer true 24/7 support without draining your budgets.

 - Gain more flexibility.
 Creating and implementing new automation-based practices is easier and more cost-efficient than training your staff to do things “the new manual way”.